xtdb/xtdb/crux-metrics/README.md

 # crux-metrics

-This module provides some components that can expose metrics about a node in various different ways.
-Currenly only ingest and query-metrics have been implemented, although this is in active development.
+This module provides components that can expose metrics about a node.
+Currently only ingest and query-metrics have been implemented, although this is in active development.

 See cards https://github.com/juxt/crux/issues?q=is%3Aissue+is%3Aopen+label%3Aprod-monitoring-384

 Full docs [here](https://opencrux.com/docs#config-metrics)

 ## Dropwizard metrics

-We provide 5 different ways to expose metics using dropwizard (or rather `metrics-clojure`).
+We provide 5 different ways to expose metrics using [dropwizard metrics](https://metrics.dropwizard.io/4.1.2/).

 https://metrics-clojure.readthedocs.io/en/latest/reporting.html